-A pop song with a hook a bit of a hook like some of the material the Rolling Stones were doing, only I could perhaps understand it more coming from those guys, and not Led Zeppelin.
-It’s not too bad I suppose, but I honestly could not say anything else about the song, apart that this was perhaps in some ways a bit like looking into the future at some of Robert Plant’s solo material that was to come out in the 80’s.
+A pop song with a hook perhaps a bit of a hook-like some of the material the Rolling Stones were doing only I could perhaps understand it more coming from those guys, and not Led Zeppelin.
+It’s not too bad I suppose, but I honestly could not say anything else about the song, apart from that this was perhaps in some ways a bit like looking into the future at some of Robert Plant’s solo material that was to come out in the 80’s.
 So it was perhaps ahead of its time even when they made this in some ways.

 Track 6.
 D’yer Mak’er.

-Just when you get to think it cannot get much worse, we even get to hear the band do a reggae song ffs.
-More futuristic Robert Plant solo material is all I can say about this one too.
-The word “Dire” not “D’yer” springs to mind and if I was going to be completely honest I could of altered the word “Dire” and made something a bit more on the runny side with it as well :)))))))).
+Just when you get to think it cannot get much worse, we even get to hear the band do a reggae song FFS.
+More futuristic Plant solo material is all I can say about this one too.
+The word “Dire” not “D’yer” springs to mind and if I was going to be completely honest I could have altered the word “Dire” and made something a bit more on the runny side with it as well 😊😊😊.